Five tips to make your website easier to find for local customers

 Start by researching and optimising your website pages using keywords that are relevant to your business and local customers.
 These keywords help describe to Google what each page on your site is about.
 Not sure what keywords to use?
-Try the 123 Reg Digital Marketing Suite, which includes our Search Engine Optimiser tool to help you find the right keywords.
+Find an SEO tool that you like.
+It’ll help massively.

 Add keywords to your content